qualiaMachine/deep-learning-intro/learners/setup.md

 See [these instructions](https://docs.anaconda.com/anaconda/install/update-version/) for updating Conda if required.
 {: .callout}

-To create a conda environment called `dl_workshop` with the required packages, open a terminal (Mac) or Anaconda prompt (Windows) and type the command:
+To create a conda environment called `dl_workshop` with the required packages, open a terminal (Mac/Linux) or Anaconda prompt (Windows) and type the command:
 ```bash
 conda create --name dl_workshop python jupyter seaborn scikit-learn pandas
 ```